Tubbz-alt/AIDL_Project/README.md

     Model.py   : Contains Generator and Discriminator Network Utils.py   : Contains utilities to process images train.py   : Used for training the model

+## Usage:

+    Note : During the training the images generated and model will be saved into the directories "images" and "model" following the
+	_sample_interval_ parameter.

+     * Training:
+        Run below command to train model.
+Set parameters accordingly.
+        > python train.py --train_folder='./data/train/' --batch_size=8 --epochs=2000 --sample_interval=25

 ## Output:
 Below are few results (from epoch 0 to 5000):